lwjohnst86/nefa-code/doc/submission/reviewer-response.md

         measurements of the outcome variables.
 As such, inherent similarities in the outcome measurements over time within a subject are included in the computation of the GEE estimates.
 This nuance provides substantially more power to the model and the proceeding results.
+See ref {{num}} in the manuscript for more detail on this statistical technique.
+Within the manuscript we have expanded on this nuance to clarify the interpretation.

     - *"The model building is based on literature data which is the right way to build the models but a more detailed discussion on over-adjustment is required before interpretation."*

-        We have included further mention of potential over-adjustment to the paper. {{where would this go exactly? throughout the results and discussion?}}
+        To clarify, the model building processes used two additional techniques: quasi-likelihood information criteria (QIC) and directed acyclic graphs.
+        The results and output of these techniques can be found in the ESM.
+        Combining all of these processes in building the model ensures that adjustment is empirically based and reduces (but not eliminates) the potential for over-adjustment.
+However, we have added additional sensitivity analyses to identify covariates that strongly influence the results and discuss the results in light of these findings.

     - *"Latent classes.
 Although this is a very attractive method, based on ESM figure 4, there are 3 parallel declining group trajectories that is mostly